 Mary Wigman comes to Ascona in 1913, invited by Rudolf Laban and stays throughout World War 1 She and Laban works intensly together and out of it she develops her revolutionary dance.
 In 1918 she leaves Ascona and changes the world of dance.

-Gusto Gräser had an promising career as an artist.
+Gusto Gräser had an promising career as a artist.
 He was acclaimed at the 1896 World Fair in Budapest.
 Then he burned all his work and dedicated himself to inner explorations and nature studies; poetry and dance.
 He gave away all his inherited money to live out what nature gave him.
 He was easy to recognise in his long hair and beard; headband and kaftan; shoulderbag and sandals.
-Hermann Hesse were deeply taken by Gusto and lived with him for periods at his cave, sometimes for weeks.
+Hermann Hesse was deeply taken by Gusto and lived with him for periods at his cave, sometimes for weeks.